ToshioCP/Gtk4-tutorial/gfm/sec22.md

 ```

 - 5-6: `TFE_TYPE_WINDOW` definition and the `G_DECLARE_FINAL_TYPE` macro.
 - 8-15: Public functions.
-The first two functions creates a notebook page and the last function creates a window.
+The first two functions create a notebook page and the last function creates a window.

-## C file
+## C File

-### A composite widget
+### Composite Widget

 The following codes are extracted from `tfewindow.c`.